Upgrade to the __tier_name__

 Position Player: Johnny Bench (Cincinnati Reds)

-Johnny Bench, a catcher for the Cincinnati Reds, was a key player for the "Big Red Machine" teams.
-Bench hit 389 home runs, drove in 1,376 RBIs, and won 2 MVP awards.
-His defensive skills and leadership behind the plate made him a standout player of the 1970s.
+Johnny Bench, a catcher for the Cincinnati Reds, anchored the "Big Red Machine" teams that chased a national title every October and won two.
+He hit 389 home runs, drove in 1,376 RBIs, and won two MVP awards.
+A perennial Gold Glove winner, Bench is widely called the greatest player ever at his position.

 Pitcher: Tom Seaver (New York Mets)

-Tom Seaver, known as "Tom Terrific," pitched for the New York Mets.
-Seaver achieved 311 wins, a 2.86 ERA, and 3,640 strikeouts.
-Considered one of the greatest right-handed pitchers, Seaver's dominance and consistency earned him three Cy Young Awards.
+Tom Seaver, "Tom Terrific" of the New York Mets, recorded 311 wins, a 2.86 ERA, and 3,640 strikeouts.
+He was the best pitcher in the National League for much of the decade, winning three Cy Young Awards.

 1980s